Business

 2. Avoid Lengthy and Inefficient Voice Menus

 When you’re looking to make multiple service desks to provide a better experience, you have to direct calls to the right person.
-Due to this, many businesses tend to create complex menus to support routing.
+Due to this, many businesses tend to create complex IVR menus to support routing.

-However, this can be annoying and tedious for a customer looking to submit their review and/or complaint.
-We recommend keeping menus as short as possible.
+Therefore, we recommend keeping menus as short as possible.
 Keep around four or five options on a level, and avoid having more than three levels.

 3. Prevent Focusing on Wait Times and Call Length